OData $filter syntax in Azure AI Search

 - Collection filter expressions using

 all.
 These apply filter criteria to collection fields.
-For more information, see OData collection operators in Azure Cognitive Search.
+For more information, see OData collection operators in Azure AI Search.

 - Logical expressions that combine other Boolean expressions using the operators

 not.
-For more information, see OData logical operators in Azure Cognitive Search.
+For more information, see OData logical operators in Azure AI Search.

 - Comparison expressions, which compare fields or range variables to constant values using the operators

 le.
-For more information, see OData comparison operators in Azure Cognitive Search.
+For more information, see OData comparison operators in Azure AI Search.
 Comparison expressions are also used to compare distances between geo-spatial coordinates using the

 geo.distancefunction.
-For more information, see OData geo-spatial functions in Azure Cognitive Search.
+For more information, see OData geo-spatial functions in Azure AI Search.